Magnet kitchens

 We've compiled the views of 2,154 Which? members on their kitchens, to calculate ratings and scores for all the major kitchen brands, including Magnet.

-Which? members can log in to unlock the tables below to see how Magnet was rated for its customer service, quality of products and finish, and value for money.
+Which? members can log innow to unlock the tables below to see how Magnet was rated for its customer service, quality of products and finish, and value for money.

 You can also see how Magnet was rated for its kitchen installation, and read comments from Magnet kitchen owners.

-If you're not a Which? member, you can take out a trial subscription to Which? to see this, and reviews of thousands of products, from washing machines to ovens.
+If you're not a Which? member, you can take out a £1 Which? trial to see this, and reviews of thousands of products, from washing machines to ovens.

 Visit our page on the best and worst kitchen brands to see how Magnet kitchens compare with other brands.